-I am a recording and mixing engineer with 10 years of experience.
-I tend to lean toward Americana, folk, country, bluegrass, jazz and acoustic-y styles.
-I take an organic, balanced approach to mixing and always put the vocal and the song first.
-My favorite drummer is Ringo because he played for the song and I mix for the song... not for me.
+I'm Brud Giles, a recording and mixing engineer with over 15 years of experience.
+I tend to lean toward Americana, jazz, folk, bluegrass, country and acoustic-y styles.
+I take a balanced approach to mixing and always put the vocal and the song first.
+My favorite drummer is Ringo because he played for the song, likewise I mix for the song.

 As a session musician, I’ve worked with Brud many times over the years and each time it happens, I know exactly what to expect - he is consistent, knowledgeable, communicative, creative and even-keeled.
 His finger is on the pulse of all aspects of the creative process - the egos/emotions, the songwriting/arranging process, the tech-y stuff...and he is great with all of them.
 I highly recommend Brud!